 On Saturday, March 17, the group of people attending the first mass at 7:00 AM experienced a terrible surprise: The beautiful statue of St. Nicholas, installed in front of the church, had been decapitated!
 It might been an act of vandalism, maybe terrorism, or hate crime.
 Fr.
 Jeremy spent days being interviewed by reporters from all kind of media.
 Nothing was proven and to this day nobody can explain it.
 Two good Samaritans arrived and restored the statue, free of charge, to its former glory.

-His decision brought pain and sadness to the parish.
+His decision to leave brought pain and sadness to the parish.
 A sense of abandonment followed unanswered questions that were difficult to overcome.
 Due to inexplicable absence of the pastor, the Parochial Vicar, Fr.
 Stephen Ehiahuruike, S.D.V., was appointed Parish Administrator of St. Nicholas in June 20 of 2012.
 His commitment to the parish and will to overcome their challenges brought new hope to the community that quickly saw in him a leader to follow, respect and trust.
 On September of the same year, Fr.
 Louis Caputo, S.D.V., former Father General of the Society of Divine Vocations – Vocationist Fathers, join the parish staff as Parochial Vicar.
 A few months later, Fr.
 Christogonus Iwunze, S.D.V. also joined the Vocationists of our parish.

 Fr.
 Stephen Ehiahuruike, S.D.V., was appointed Pastor of St. Nicholas by the Archdiocese of Newark on the beginning of 2014.
 Over 350 parishioners joyfully attended the celebration and reception of his installation day on April 5, 2014.